 Traditional medicine advocates the use of stimulant medications for the treatment of ADHD.
-These medications, which include Aderrall, Strattera, Vyvanse, and Ritalin, are also known as amphetamines.
-These stimulating medications are often recommended to help those with fibromyalgia have more energy.
-And while these drugs do in fact increase a person’s energy, long term they are a disaster for most folks, but especially so for those with fibromyalgia and or chronic fatigue syndrome (CFS/ME.)
+These medications, which include Adderall, Strattera, Vyvanse, and Ritalin, are also known as amphetamines.
+These stimulating medications are also often recommended to help those with fibromyalgia have more energy.
+And while these drugs do in fact increase a person’s energy, they are a disaster for most folks long term, especially those with fibromyalgia and or chronic fatigue syndrome (CFS/ME).

 Spending on ADHD drugs soared from $759 million in 2000 to $7.2 billion in 2011, according to IMS Health, a pharmaceutical information and consulting firm.
 The United States uses approximately 90% of the world’s Ritalin.
 The International Narcotics Control Board (INCB), an agency of the World Health Organization, deplored that “10 to 12 percent of all boys between the ages 6 and 14 in the United States have been diagnosed as having ADD and are being treated with Ritalin.”
 With 53 million children enrolled in school, probably more than 5 million are now taking stimulant drugs.
 The number of children on these drugs has continued to escalate.
 A recent study in Virginia indicated that up to 20% of white boys in the fifth grade were receiving stimulant drugs.